vizhub-core/vite-export-template/README.md

 ## Usage

-If you are using VizHub with [hot reloading](https://vizhub.com/forum/t/hot-reloading-and-interactive-widgets/968), you can use this template to "eject" out of VizHub and develop locally.
-Here's how:
+To adapt this template to work with your own viz:

- * Use VizHub's export API to download the code for your viz (and its transitive dependencies)
+ * Update the `vizhub-download` script to point to your viz
- * Unzip the files into the `vizhub-exports` subdirectory of this project
+ * Run the `vizhub-pull` script whenever you want to get the latest out of VizHub
- * Update the NPM workspaces in `package.json` to match your vizzes
+ * Update the NPM workspaces listed in `package.json` to match your vizzes
  * Update the imports in `main` to point to your entry point

 To run locally: